By continuing to read this article, you agree to double-check with the concerned establishments for the latest updates.

 Australia is known for their love of beer!
 Brisbane is no different.
 In Brisbane, the most iconic brand is XXXX.
 (It isn’t Brisbane’s or Australia’s best brew, if you ask locals.
 But it is arguably the most well-known.)

 XXXX’s history stretches 135 years, making it an icon.
-Klook’s 90-minute tour will take you around the brewery and introduce to you the brand’s ingredients and brewing methods.
+Some tours offer 90-minute tour that will take you around the brewery and introduce to you the brand’s ingredients and brewing methods.
 The tour ends with a beer-tasting session!
 It’s a must for beer-lovers!
+You can also book this tour in advance online!

 CHECK RATES OR RESERVE HERE